cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/datasets/index.rst

   See the :ref:`Word Count <examples-word-count>` for an example of how this can be used to configure the datasets names used by an application.

+  Similarly to static datasets, if the program is multi-threaded, CDAP will make sure that every thread has its own instance of the dataset.

 .. rubric::  Dataset Time-To-Live (TTL)

 Datasets, like :ref:`streams <streams>`, can have a Time-To-Live (TTL) property that